rsyslog/rsyslog-doc/source/rainerscript/global.rst

   that it makes valgrind stack traces readable.
 In previous versions, the same functionality was only available via a special build option.

+- **debug.files** [ARRAY of filenames] available 8.29.0+

+  **Default:** none

+  This can be used to configure rsyslog to only show debug-output generated in certain files.
+If the option is set, but no filename is given, the debug-output will behave as if the option is turned off.

+  Do note however that due to the way the configuration works, this might not effect the first few debug-outputs, while rsyslog is reading in the configuration.
+  For optimal results we recommend to put this parameter at the very start of your configuration to minmize unwanted output.

+  See debug.whitelist for more information.

+- **debug.whitelist** [on/off] available 8.29.0+

+  **Default:** on

+  This parameter is an assisting parameter of  debug.files.
+If debug.files is used in the configuration, debug.whitelist is a switch for the files named to be either white- or blacklisted from displaying debug-output.
+If it is set to on, the listed files will generate debug-output, but no other files will.
+  The reverse principle applies if the parameter is set to off.

+  See debug.files for more information.

 - **environment** [ARRAY of environment variable=value strings] available 8.23.0+

   **Default:** none